Evaluating Your Sinuses: History and Exam

 Signs of nasal blockage (obstruction).
 This can include needing to breathe through your mouth or nose on one side only.

-During the exam, the doctor looks into your ears and throat.
+During the exam, the healthcare provider looks into your ears and throat.
 Your nose will be checked for problems.
 These can include a deviated septum, polyps, or infection.
 You may also have an endoscopic exam.
-The doctor uses a thin, lighted tube (endoscope) to see inside your nose and the sinuses.
+The provider uses a thin, lighted tube (endoscope) to see inside your nose and the sinuses.
 He or she will first put a numbing medicine and a decongestant in your nose and sinuses.
-The doctor will then put the endoscope into your nose.
-If problems are found, the doctor will work with you to plan treatment.
+The provider will then put the endoscope into your nose.
+If problems are found, the provider will work with you to plan treatment.